 This type of visa allows students to stay in Ireland for up to 9 months.
-It is a great option for those who want to study in Ireland for a longer period of time.
+It is a great option for those who want to study in Ireland for a longer period.

 Long-Stay Residence Visa

 This type of visa allows people to stay in Ireland for up to 5 years.
-It is especially useful for those who want to reside in the country on a permanent basis.
+It is especially useful for those who want to reside in the country permanently.